coultergeist/Memory-Dragon/README.md

 <img src="http://www.horsenation.com/wp-content/uploads/2013/05/my-little-pony-friendship-is-magic-brony-you-win.gif" style="width:5px;height:5px;">

 Congratulations!
 You have saved 1010 with your amazing hacking skills.
+"Trump Firebreather" is defeated and lost all of his sponsors.
 The kingdom of magical unicorns of Dotsville will forever hail you as their hero.
+1010 would like to reward your diligence with a key to Dotsville City.
 You are welcome back anytime.
 Thank you for playing.